westeezy/ReactJS-Bootcamp/walkthroughs/day2/presenter/presenter_single_day2.md

 that data down to our MovieList which will then be responsible for rendering it's child MovieTile elements;

-* First add the following to App.jsx:
+* Add the following to App.jsx:

 ```javascript